excalith/excalith-start-page/README.md

   - `config edit` - Edit local configuration within editor
   - `config reset` - Reset your configuration to default

+### Key Bindings

+- Clear the prompt quickly with `CTRL + C`
+- Close window with `ESC`

 ## Customization

 There are multiple ways of customizing the start page to making it yours!

+- Use `config edit` to edit your configuration within the start page code editor
-- You can use the deployed web app and import your own configuration from a URL
+- Use `config import <url>` to import configuration from a URL
-- You can clone this repo and modify the configuration file as you will
-- You can use the Docker image and import your own configuration file to the container
+- Change the default configuration in `startpage.config.js` file and deploy your own version

 Please refer to [wiki page](https://github.com/excalith/excalith-start-page/wiki) for more information.